HicServices/RDMP/Documentation/CodeTutorials/UserManual.md

 >  ./rdmp ViewData "AggregateConfiguration:People in Biochemistry" All
 > ```

+### Cohort Containers

+New [CohortIdentificationConfigurations] are created with 3 containers:

+- A Root Container
+  - Inclusion Criteria
+  - Exclusion Criteria

+The first container is an [EXCEPT] while the other two are [UNION].
+For more information on how these work see the [Cohort Builder FAQ](./FAQ.md#cohort-builder-overview) or [Cohort Creation](../../Rdmp.Core/CohortCreation/Readme.md).

 ## Commit Cohort

 Cohort Committing is the process of 'finalising' a list of identifiers.
 This is important for